Saturday September 1st 2009

 Today, we thought we'd try a different field that you had to walk too, or drive an ATV too.
 I know they wouldn't be there, so we went there.
 Wow, it was even worse than the day before.
 We did not get any set up where we were and both started walking some to try and jump up some birds.
 I picked up two.
 We decided to move near the tank where I picked up one more bird before calling it quits.
 A total of three birds for me.
 That afternoon we setup at the top of a sunflower field in some trees as cover.
 The birds were flying better, but we had to be careful to not shoot near the road.
 I shot eight that afternoon.

-Monday September 3rd 2009
+Thursday September 3rd 2009

 Austin, TX